Surbhi-Kohli/JSModulesAndWebpack/Webpack/2npmAndWebpack.md

   //npm run seanLarkin
   This command looks for entry property and it defaults to src/index.js and

+  ##Webpack without config
+  Before webpack4,pl were only required to provide entry and exit property.But now in webpack 4 its taken as default to ./src,but u get a warning when u run webpck without a config that u have not specified mode npm has the capability to compose scripts

   ## Adding npm scripts for Environment Builds